JayWelsh/gordian-knot/README.md

 ) external;
 ```

-This method is used to create a new OxCart contract (ETH receiving address), a set of addresses with their own basis point allocations are automatically entangled with it on the GordianKnot contract.
+This method is used to create a new entanglement along with a new OxCart contract (ETH receiving address), the provided set of addresses and their respective basis point allocations are automatically entangled with the new OxCart contract address on the GordianKnot contract.

 Each entanglementAddress must have a corresponding basisPoint allocation (e.g. 10000 = 100%, 5000 = 50%).